-There are plenty of reasons to cut back on sugar: Beyond the obvious—it contributes to tooth decay, obesity, and diabetes—it may be indirectly associated with increased risk of heart disease, inflammation, cancer and dementia.
-In addition, while it provides energy because it’s a carbohydrate, it lacks vitamins and minerals.
+There are plenty of reasons to cut back on sugar: Beyond the obvious, it may be indirectly associated with increased risk of heart disease, inflammation, cancer and dementia.
+Knowledge is power, and these are some compelling motivations for keeping sugar intake to a minimum.

 Choosing seasonal fruits and vegetables ensures that produce is at peak ripeness and packs the most nutrients and flavor.
 Add these 10 fall fruits and vegetables to your shopping list.
 They're worth a spot on your plate.

 Eating seasonally is a win on many fronts.
 You get fruits and vegetables that are at their nutritional peak, and you’re sure to have a diet that’s full of variety.
 As the weather warms up, many of us begin to crave the light, fresh flavors of spring foods.

 Whether tending to your veggie-filled garden or enjoying a fresh fruit salad at a barbeque with friends and family, it’s hard to miss the abundance of produce that summer brings.
 After all, what’s a classic warm weather day without a sweet slice of watermelon?

 As the temperature falls, it’s easy to skip your weekly trip to the farmer’s market—brrr!
 But don’t be discouraged from seasonal eating once the cold weather sets in.
 The winter months are actually the best time of year to savor some of the most delicious types of produce.